hashicorp/katakoda/consul-secure-acl-vault/step1.md

 <div style="background-color:#fcf6ea; color:#866d42; border:1px solid #f8ebcf; padding:1em; border-radius:3px;">
   <p><strong>Production check: </strong>
   At this time you only have one token in Consul, the *bootstrap token*.
-While it is possible to use only this token for all the configuration in a POC or dev environment, this is not recommended in a production environment.
+While it is possible to use only this token for all the configuration in a testing or dev environment, this is not recommended in a production environment.
 This token should only be used for the initial ACL tuning and to create tokens with lower permissions.
 </p></div>

 You can now use the bootstrap token to create other ACL policies